AlpinePC/AlpinePC/README.md

 - 👋 Hi, I’m @AlpinePC
 - 👀 I’m interested in Beta testing
-- 🌱 I’m currently learning RMS 3
+- 🌱 I’m currently learning all ALIS software
-- 💞️ I’m looking to collaborate on making RMS 3 an even better product
+- 💞️ I’m looking to collaborate on making all ALIS products better
-- 📫 How to reach me would be Skype
+- 📫 How to reach me would be Teams under PCHASE.

 <!---
 AlpinePC/AlpinePC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.